kevinushey/blog/_posts/2015-01-24-understanding-data-frame-subsetting.md

 performing shallow copies when appropriate) there aren't too many needless allocations.
-And, it's fairly easy to imagine this having evolved over `R`'s lifetime to something that was once cute and tidy to something that has had to handle all version of `data.frame` as it evolved, so let's not be too harsh.
+And, it's fairly easy to imagine this having evolved over `R`'s lifetime to something that was once cute and tidy to something that has had to remain backwards compatible as `R` evolved.

 That said, there's nothing stopping us from implementing the same functionality in a much more sane manner, so let's